-For more than thirty years, Steve Tipping has advanced the science and art of structural engineering, pioneering creative yet pragmatic design solutions for a broad range of projects.
-His accomplishments in seismic retrofit design have been especially crucial to the Bay Area.
-At the same time, his emphasis on constructability has culminated in an expertise in cost- and resource-efficient solutions.
+For almost 35 years, Steve Tipping advanced the science and art of structural engineering, pioneering creative yet pragmatic design solutions for a broad, diverse range of projects.
+His inventions and accomplishments in seismic retrofit design were especially crucial to the building inventory of the earthquake-prone Bay Area.
+At the same time, his emphasis on constructability culminated in an unparalleled expertise in cost- and resource-efficient solutions.

-A graduate of Clemson University, Steve began his engineering career as first lieutenant with the US Army Corps of Engineers at Fort Sill, Oklahoma, and soon thereafter completed a tour of duty in Vietnam.
-After working for several Bay Area engineering firms, he founded Steve Tipping and Associates in 1983.
-Steve served as a board member and president (2002–2003) of SEAONC and was inducted as a fellow of the organization in 2004.
+Steve earned a B.S. in civil engineering from Clemson University in 1969.
+He then embarked upon his engineering career as first lieutenant with the US Army Corps of Engineers at Fort Sill, OK, soon thereafter completing a tour of duty in Vietnam.
+After working for several Bay Area engineering firms, he founded Steven Tipping and Associates in 1983, renaming the firm Tipping Structural Engineers in 2014.